developer-myownlang/myownlang-demo/README.md

 # myownlang-demo
-This is a first Git repository
+This is a first Git repository.
+Author - myownlang